 The right soil is a critical part of lithops care.
 While all succulents need fast-draining soil, lithops need super-duper FAST-draining soil.
 Whether you make your own succulent soil or use a pre-packaged blend, plan to cut your mix 50/50 with additional inorganic matter like pumice or turface (calcined clay) to increase the drainage.
 Better yet, plant in straight pumice or turface or a mix of the two.
 Given lithops extreme sensitivity to over-watering, this is an excellent approach, especially in humid climates.

 In general, insects seem to overlook flowering stones as much as herbivores do, but there are still some pests that can become a problem.
 Watch for signs of spider mites, mealybugs or aphids.
 These insects can be removed with Safer insecticidal soap or treating them with isopropyl alcohol on a Q-tip.
+Just be sure to spray the succulents when they are out of direct sun.
+Then, give them 24 hours out of the sun before moving them back to their regular spot.
 My favorite method of insect control is to prevent them from bothering the plant in the first place with worm castings.
 Simply mix dry worm castings into the soil at the time you plant your flowering stones, or sprinkle them on the soil of established plants.

 Now that you now the importance of lighting, pest-prevention and the right soil for lithops care, let’s tackle the crucial combo of lithops life cycle and watering…

 If you have ever killed a lithops living stone — you have a lot of company.
 Lithops care is not like that for any other succulent I know.
 Proper watering for succulents is a sure-fire way to kill a living stone.
 It is absolutely critical to water flowering stones according to their rather peculiar life cycle.
 However, once you understand this cycle, you’ll find it easy to keep your lithops happy.
 I promise! 🙂